A Change of Culture

 What then does a change of culture mean and what processes surround such a change?
-The culture of a community is defined by sociologists as "constituting the `way of life' of an entire society,"1 including language, norms of behaviour and systems of belief.
+The culture of a community is defined by sociologists as "constituting the `way of life' of an entire society," including language, norms of behaviour and systems of belief.
 Human beings create the world in which they live.
 They live in communities and come to a communal agreement as to the meaning and significance that they will assign to the entities in their world.
 These entities may be in the natural world (they may agree that a certain rock or mountain is sacred), or may be certain activities (they may determine a particular ritual for funerals) or certain individuals (they may make one person their ruler, another a priest and another an outcast).
 Even such a basic thing as language itself is a creation of human culture.
 In this way human beings create their reality.
+And so "Culture may be defined as the entire array of symbols, including objects, acts, utterances, and events, with which reality is apprehended, given meaning and communicated."
 This reality is then passed on from one generation to the next - it becomes taught to the children as the way the world is and the way they should live their lives in order to be part of that world.
 It becomes unquestioned because it is unquestionable - it is part of "common sense" and is taken for granted therefore it is usually outside of the area that we question.

 It can be seen from the above description of culture that it is something in which human beings invest a great deal of energy and time.
 It can also be discerned that a culture is self-perpetuating and resistant to change.
 In general, since the dawn of civilization (in its literal meaning of the time when human beings have lived in cities), human prosperity has depended on stability and continuity.
 Therefore there are many inbuilt psychological and social mechanisms that resist change.
 Parts of it may change gradually over time - British culture that regarded owning slaves as a normal part of its world in the 17th century, had by the end of the 19th century come to regard the practice as unethical and inhuman.
 Under the influence of catastrophic events such as a major natural disaster or a conquest, parts of human culture may even change quite quickly.
 But in general terms, the core values of a culture do not change.
 Human culture has an inherent resistance to change.
 Since it creates reality, the way the world is, it has itself usually not been seen and observed, and thus not criticized or subjected to pressure for change.
 It was a feature of the nineteenth and twentieth century that human societies became more reflexive, more able to examine and criticize their own culture and hence more able to initiate change in that culture.
 Even this ability to reflect on our own culture does not lessen the resistance of cultures to change, however.
 For example, the realization that women and men are equal and that women should therefore play an equal role in society has been with Western societies for almost a century and yet change in that direction has been painfully slow - the glass ceiling on advancement still exists for women in most walks of life.